Doctor of Design (DDes)

 - The minimum Duolingo test score required is 135.

 - The minimum TOEFL IBT Home Edition score required is 105.

 Provide one official transcript (and degree certificates from those institutions that do not indicate the awarding of degrees on the transcript) from all post-secondary institutions attended, regardless of the number of courses taken or the amount of time spent there.
 Transcripts and degree certificates issued in a language other than English must be accompanied by certified, word-for-word English translations.

 To be considered official, all academic records must be sent directly to the University of Calgary from the institution and received in envelopes that have been sealed and endorsed by the issuing institution.
 If you have transcripts from multiple institutions, you may bundle the sealed and signed envelopes (unopened) in one package.
 Students and graduates from the University of Calgary do not have to submit official transcripts.
 If you attended university in another country, review international admissions requirements.

-You may may submit physical or electronic copies of your official transcripts:
+Physical or electronic copies of your official transcripts can be submitted: